guitarvydas/guitarvydas.github.io/_posts/2022-03-20-Concurrent Lambdas.md

 In my view, don't jam them all together, snap them together in new ways for every specific problem.

+### Deprecating Loop and Recursion
+Note that Looping doesn't even make sense in a distributed computing environment.

+A language for distributed computing does not have Loop (or Recursion) as a fundamental concept.

+A Component can always Send messages to itself if it wants to repeat a computation.

+Looping and Recursion imply the use of a Stack.
+This doesn't make sense in a distributed environment.

+A single CPU can have a single Shared Stack, but the idea of a Stack doesn't translate well into something that is sent on a thin wire.

+The concepts of Loop and Recursion and Stack are so in-grained in our thinking that we feel it necessary to (cleverly) invent epicycles, like preemption, to accomodate long-running Loops.

+These epicycles have caused us unanticipated grief in the past, e.g. priority inversion in the Mars Rover disaster (see my blog).

 ## On Diagrams
 Diagrams - to normal humans - imply concurrency.